OpenOrienteering/mapper/symbol_dock_widget.md

 #### Introduction  {#symbol_editor_introduction}

 The symbol editor enables to create new symbols or to modify any of the existing symbols.
 Its main use in normal operations is to create symbols for map labeling, because no symbols for this purpose are provided by default as they depend on the desired styling of the map sheet.
-Regarding symbols for use in the map itself, it should be understood that the default symbol sets include all the symbols permitted by the ISOM or ISSOM and that any new symbols created, or modifications of existing symbols, will be a departure from the international standard.
+Regarding symbols for use in the map itself, it should be understood that the default symbol sets include all the symbols permitted by the ISOM or ISSprOM and that any new symbols created, or modifications of existing symbols, will be a departure from the international standard.

 There is a temptation to employ a symbol which is used in other local cartography to represent some feature on the basis that everybody who competes in this area is familiar with the notation.
 However, any such departure is confusing for a competitor who may be familiar with the international standard but not with your local notation.
 Similarly a local competitor may find the conforming notation strange when entering international competition.
 Thus a non-standard notation can be to the disadvantage of both local and visiting competitors.